Ocean Grove, New Jersey: History

 In 1975, Ocean Grove was designated a State and National Historic District as a 19th-century planned urban community.
 It has the most extensive collection of Victorian and early-20th century architecture in the United States.
 The Historical Society of Ocean Grove maintains a museum and a restored c.
 1884 cottage in addition to offering walking tours.

 During the 1960s–1980s, the town declined along with much of the Jersey Shore, and was pejoratively called "Ocean Grave" due to the general air of decrepitude and the elderly population.
 But beginning in the 1990s, and through 2006, Ocean Grove experienced a dramatic increase in property values and a considerable revival in fortune, particularly with the restoration of older hotel structures, many of which had deteriorated into single-room occupancy ("SRO") quarters.
 As part of this resurgence, a number of sidewalk cafés and shops along Main Avenue (the main business thoroughfare) now cater to visitors and seasonal residents.

 Plans were announced in 2006 for a major new hotel and condominium development on property which had been vacant since the 1970s, when the old North End Hotel – once Ocean Grove's largest – was damaged by fire and subsequently demolished in 1980.
 These plans became controversial though, and in January 2008 the Planning Board of Neptune stated the North End Redevelopment Proposal was "inconsistent with the town's Master Plan".
 On April 13, 2019, the remaining structures on the North End were destroyed by fire, leaving the whole area vacant land.

-In 2024, the OGCMA temporarily allowed Sunday access to its beach at weekday hours.
-This change in policy was made in the wake of legal threats by the NJDEP.
+For the 2024 season, the camp meeting association began allowing Sunday access to its beach at weekday hours, while in a court battle with the New Jersey Department of Environmental Protection.
+This was later considered permanent after the department declared the camp meeting association could no longer restrict access on Sundays.